dariadrozdova/rss-react-course-2025-q3/README.md

-# RS School React Course: State Management & Context API
+# RS School React Course

-This project is a continuation of the [Rolling Scopes School (RS School) React Course](https://rs.school/courses/reactjs), now focusing on advanced state management techniques and context API for theme management.
-It builds upon previous tasks, demonstrating the integration of a state management solution (Redux Toolkit) for managing selected items and a Context API for dynamic theme switching.
+This project is a continuation of the [Rolling Scopes School (RS School) React Course](https://rs.school/courses/reactjs), it builds upon previous tasks.
+As part of this task I am migrating my project from Vite to the Next.js by using App Router.

 ## Installation & Setup